raul23/CompTIA-Security-SY0-601/README.rst

     - I think it was based on the SY0-401 Exam
     - 2 domains over 6 are completed: `Networks Security`_ and `Threats and Vulnerabilities`_
-    - For each domain, they provide links to Wikipedia articles about the different topics within the domain
+    - Within each domain, they provide links to Wikipedia articles for each topic studied

 See also
 ========